skatejs/skatejs/README.md

 ## Ignoring Elements

-If you need to ignore an element and its descendants you can add the `data-skate-ignore` attribute to an element.
+If you have a DOM tree that you don't want Skate to polyfill then you can add the `data-skate-ignore` attribute.
+This is ideal for mitigating performance issues associated with older browsers and inspecting each element that is added to the document.
+Generally this is only an issue in Internet Explorer and dealing with hundreds of thousands of elements.
+If your browser natively supports Custom Elements then this attribute is ignored.

 ```html
 <div data-skate-ignore>